notfed/everett.identity.pub/README.md

 So why does quantum mechanics give us random numbers, e.g. with a [quantum coin flip](https://en.wikipedia.org/wiki/Quantum_coin_flipping)?
 Well, to put it simply, many-worlds says that this "randomness" is an illusion, and that actually, for each coin flip, the world branches into two worlds: one where you measure a "heads", and one where you measure a "tails".

-This is just a tool to help visualize this apparent randomness.
-Specifically, the thing to notice is that, almost all "you"s see their samples converge to 50% heads and 50% tails (of course, we only collect a very limited number of samples in this simulation, but enough to see the trend).
+This tool is a visual demonstration of that idea.
+The key takeaway is that, for almost every possible "you," the measured outcomes converge to 50% heads and 50% tails as you collect more samples.
+While this simulation only collects a limited number of samples, it's enough to see the trend.

 ### What am I looking at?